publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptD/sptiii/m__us_usc_t42_s254o.md

 [Pub.
 L. 101–597, title II, § 203(b)][/us/pl/101/597/s203/b], Nov.
 16, 1990, [104 Stat.
 3027][/us/stat/104/3027], provided that:

-> “With respect to any financial obligation of an individual under subsection (f) of section 225 of the Public Health Service Act \[former [section 234 of this title][/us/usc/t42/s234]\], as in effect prior to the repeal of such section by [section 408(b)(1) of Public Law 94–484][/us/pl/94/484/s408/b/1], the amendment made by subsection (a) of this section \[amending this section\] applies to any backruptcy \[sic\] proceeding in which discharge of such an obligation has not been granted before the date that is 31 days after the date of the enactment of this Act \[Nov.
+> “With respect to any financial obligation of an individual under subsection (f) of section 225 of the Public Health Service Act \[former [42 U.S.C.
+234][/us/usc/t42/s234]\], as in effect prior to the repeal of such section by [section 408(b)(1) of Public Law 94–484][/us/pl/94/484/s408/b/1], the amendment made by subsection (a) of this section \[amending this section\] applies to any backruptcy \[sic\] proceeding in which discharge of such an obligation has not been granted before the date that is 31 days after the date of the enactment of this Act \[Nov.
 16, 1990\].”

  __Effective Date of 1988 Amendment__